 With hindsight, I should have done more research, but I found the whole process confusing and stressful.
 After checking three or four of the 315 suppliers, I picked one, more or less at random, paying an eye-watering £87 for the privilege.
 Since then, I’ve done more research, including discovering that British Airways offers discounted tests, which is rather frustrating since I could have booked my test for half the price!

-As is often the case, having done something once, it’s much easier doing it a second time around, so at least I should know what I’m doing when I next leave the country (whenever that is!).
+As is often the case, having done something once, it’s much easier doing it a second time around, so at least I should know what I’m doing when I next leave the country.
 Just in case anyone thinks I was being completely hopeless, as part of the same pre-travel preparation, I also bought travel insurance.
 This is something I’ve done many, many times before and am very comfortable with, negotiating the whole process in a fraction of the time it took me to book my Day 2 PCR test.